Siddhimahajan5801/Siddhimahajan5801/README.md

 # 😎 About Me:

-- 💻 I'm a Tech enthusiast and a front-end developer.
+- 💻 I'm a tech enthusiast and a front-end developer.
 I specialize in creating responsive, user-friendly web applications with clean, efficient code.

 ## 💻 Technologies and tools I use: